For a printable version please click here: Practice Leaflet november 2021 or you can collect a leaflet from reception.

 Online Consult is available for patients to use at any time, for non-urgent medical concerns.
 You can complete the form online by visiting our website and you will be contacted within 48 working hours.

 EVENING & WEEKEND APPOINTMENTS

 Appointments can be booked at local surgeries 7 days a week 8am-8pm.
+We can book these for you or you can call 020 7511 2075.
 Appointments are available with GPs, Physician Associates, Nurse Practitioners, Practice Nurses and HCAs.
-Please call the surgery to enquire about booking these appointments.

 Please call the surgery as early as possible.
 Your call will be logged by the Receptionist and the Doctor will phone you back as soon as they can, if a home visit is not required you may be advised to attend the surgery.
 Remember that most problems are best dealt with at the surgery.